Whilst car crashes are undoubtedly serious, the risks of a road accident injury are even greater for motorcyclists.

 The half helmets have been dubbed ‘Pudding Basin Helmet’ in the UK due to it’s bowl-like shape.
 There is no chin strap or lowered back region.
 Their use is prohibited by some Motorcycle Safety Foundations.

 If you suffer an accident on a motorbike, a quick call to Accident Advice Helpline can establish whether you have a clam for road accident compensation.
-They are experienced and can usually settle out of court.
-To discuss your claim with a member of their expert team dial 0800 689 0500 now.
+We are experienced and can usually settle out of court.
+To discuss your claim with a member of our expert team dial 0800 689 0500 from a landline, or 0333 500 0993 from a mobile now.